palasgaonkar-vishal/plottwist-backend/README.md

 - **Development Setup Guide**: `./DEVELOPMENT_SETUP.md`
 - **Troubleshooting Guide**: `./TROUBLESHOOTING.md`

+## 🐛 Common Issues & Fixes

+### "relation 'users' does not exist" Error
+If you see this error when trying to register users, it means the database tables weren't created.
+This is now fixed automatically:
+- **Latest Fix**: The application now creates database tables automatically on startup
+- **Manual Fix**: If still having issues, restart the Docker containers: `docker-compose down && docker-compose up --build`

+### Missing pytest-cov for Coverage Calculation
+- **Fixed**: `pytest-cov==4.2.1` is now included in `requirements.txt`
+- **Usage**: Run `pytest --cov=app --cov-report=term-missing` to calculate test coverage

 ## 📝 API Documentation

 Once the server is running, access the interactive API documentation at: